General explanatory notes for business rates

 You can find further information about subsidy control.

-Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+However, if you do want representation, you can choose a member of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation.
+They are qualified and regulated by rules of professional conduct designed to protect the public from misconduct.

 Before you employ a rating adviser or company, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.